on this page

 - tax return

-- non-lodgment advice if the Australian Taxation Office (ATO) says you don't need to lodge a tax return.
+- non-lodgement advice if the Australian Taxation Office (ATO) says you don't need to lodge a tax return.

 Read about if you need to lodge a tax return on the ATO website.

 Most parents pay tax in Australia.
-We may use a tax refund to pay any outstanding amounts.
+We may use a tax refund to pay any outstanding child support amounts.
 This may still happen if you have a payment arrangement in place.
-If this would cause you hardship, call us on the Child support enquiry line.
+If this would cause you hardship, call us on the Child Support enquiry line.
 Do this before you lodge your tax return.